Josef Gangl: Wehrmacht

-On June 22, 1941, Gangl took part in the motorized artillery regiment 25 as part of Army Group South in the Ukraine on the Eastern Front, where he commanded a battery with 105mm howitzers in the battle for Kiev.
-Gangl was awarded the Iron Cross 2nd class on August 20, 1941.
+On June 22, 1941, Gangl took part in the motorized artillery regiment 25 as part of Army Group South in Ukraine on the Eastern Front, where he commanded a battery with 105 mm howitzers in the battle for Kyiv.
+He was awarded the Iron Cross 2nd class on August 20, 1941.
 He was promoted to first lieutenant in January 1942, and he received the Iron Cross 1st Class on February 12, 1942.
 Gangl became the commander of a Nebelwerfer Unit in the 25th Artillery Regiment on April 24, 1942.
 He held this position on the Eastern Front, until he was assigned as commander of the Nebelwerfer replacement and training department 7 in Höchstädt an der Donau in January 1944.
 He went to the army school for battalion and division leaders in Antwerp for a month in February 1944.
 On March 4, 1944, Gangl was sent to the new Werfer-Regiment 83 in Celle, which belonged to Werfer-Brigade 7.
 With this he marched to France in May 1944.

 After the Allied invasion of Normandy, he marched with the Werfer-Brigade to Caen on June 7, 1944, where it was placed under the 12th SS Panzer Division "Hitlerjugend" ("Hitler Youth") and played an important role in the defense of the city.
 The Werfer-Brigade 7 escaped from the Falaise Pocket with heavy losses in August.
 In November it was reorganized in Prüm in the Eifel as Volks-Werfer-Brigade 7 with new equipment.
-Sepp Gangl participated with the brigade in the Ardennes offensive (Battle of the Bulge), in the subsequent general retreat and in February 1945 in the unsuccessful defense of Saarbrücken.
+Gangl participated with the brigade in the Ardennes offensive (Battle of the Bulge), in the subsequent general retreat and in February 1945 in the unsuccessful defense of Saarbrücken.
 He was awarded the German Cross in Gold on March 8, 1945.

 Shortly afterwards he was promoted to major and received command of the 2nd division of Werfer-Regiment 83.
-Werfer-Brigade 7 had meanwhile lost half of its men and no longer had any nebelwerfer equipment.
+Werfer-Brigade 7 had meanwhile lost half of its men and no longer had any Nebelwerfer equipment.
 Their commander, General Kurt Paape, ordered the commanders of his battalions near Peißenberg to fight their way to Tyrol with them and take part in the defense of the Alpine fortress.
 Gangl met with Lieutenant General Georg Ritter von Hengl in mid-April, who assigned him and the remnants of his association to the Giehl combat group under Lieutenant Colonel Johann Giehl in Wörgl.